dcgerard/segtest/README.md

 - `simf1gl()`: Simulate genotype likelihoods from an F1 population of tetraploids.

-We also provide some functions from competing methods, which we do not recommend using:
+We also provide some functions from “competing” methods:

 - `polymapr_test()`: Test from `polymapR`.
 - `chisq_g4()`: Chi-squared test (not accounting for double reduction